When a Sponsored Facebook Post Doesn’t Pay Off

 Read: Teens are debating the news on Instagram

 Because Speakr acts as a middleman between brands and influencers, the company frequently fronts a lot of money.
 Say a brand uses Speakr to facilitate a $10,000 brand event in Miami with 10 top influencers.
-Not only does Speakr front the $10,000, but it also pays for all of the influencers’ expenses related to the campaign, only later invoicing the brand separately.
+Not only does Speakr front the $10,000, but it also pays for all the influencers’ expenses related to the campaign, only later invoicing the brand separately.
 Expenses for flights and hotel rooms for a group of influencers traveling on a brand promotion can sometimes run as high as $50,000 or more.
 While Speakr pays this higher sum up front, it’s only making money on the $10,000 activation.

-“We end up in an area where we’re floating money as a middleman while chasing money,” Hansell says.
-Because Speakr didn’t have enough cash on hand to cover all of the costs it fronted, the company took out loans, which it then owed interest on.
-“It becomes this mounting thing that starts creating a larger issue.”
+“We end up in an area where we’re floating money as a middleman while chasing money,” Hansell said.
+Because Speakr didn’t have enough cash on hand to cover all the costs it fronted, the company took out loans, which it then owed interest on: “It becomes this mounting thing that starts creating a larger issue.”

-In order to maintain some relationships as the company scaled, Hansell says Speaker also “started bending the rules, paying people early, then we ended up in a place with more capital out than in.”
-The company also used money from some campaigns to pay influencers from past campaigns who were still owed payment, Hansell says.
+To maintain some relationships as the company scaled, Hansell said Speakr also “started bending the rules, paying people early, then we ended up in a place with more capital out than in.”
+The company also used money from some campaigns to pay influencers from past campaigns who were still owed payment, Hansell said.

 Speakr says that the company has been left waiting as long as more than 180 days as money trickled down from a brand to an agency to Speakr.
-Sometimes, if a client isn’t happy with a result, they’ll refuse to pay for the campaign altogether, leaving Speakr to foot the bill.
+Sometimes, if a client isn’t happy with a result, it will refuse to pay for the campaign altogether, leaving Speakr to foot the bill.
 Clients can cut budgets midway through a campaign.

-Boehner says none of these issues are uncommon in the influencer industry.
-He once worked on a campaign for a major cell-phone company where the client refused to pay because a porn star had retweeted a sponsored tweet by one of his influencers, something he had no control over.
+Boehner says none of these issues is uncommon in the influencer industry.
+He once worked on a campaign for a major cellphone company where the client refused to pay because a porn star had retweeted a sponsored tweet by one of his influencers, something he had no control over.

 But other industry experts give Speakr less leeway.
 After all, the company has been around for years, and this payment structure is not new.
-Balancing the books is just part of doing business, says Jonathan Saeidian, the founder and CEO of marketing agency Brenton Way.
+Balancing the books is just part of doing business, says Jonathan Saeidian, the founder and CEO of the marketing agency Brenton Way.
 “Who in their right mind just goes and pays influencers ahead of time?” he says.
 “That’s just not how things work.”

-But for Speakr, whose business was built mostly on the backs of mid-sized to micro influencers, that is how things worked for many years.
-Hansell says things cracked partly because influencer marketing has exploded and there was suddenly a lot more money than he was used to managing running through his company.
-He says if there’s one lesson others in his space should learn it’s, “Don’t grow.
-If you just stay a midsize business it becomes manageable,” he says.
+But for Speakr, whose business was built mostly on the backs of midsize to micro influencers, that is how things worked for many years.
+Hansell said that things cracked partly because influencer marketing has exploded, and there was suddenly a lot more money than he was used to managing running through his company.
+He said that if there’s one lesson others in his space should learn, it’s, “don’t grow.
+If you just stay a midsize business, it becomes manageable,” he said.
 “Had we done that, there would have never been that end balance.
 When those numbers get larger, the reality comes into play.”

 Now Hansell is left cleaning up the mess.
-The company raised more money in November, which Hansell says is being put toward squaring up with influencers.
-Speakr also revamped its finance team and instituted new financial controls over clients, “so we don’t end up holding the bag and looking like the bad guys,” he says.
+The company raised more money in November, which Hansell said is being put toward squaring up with influencers.
+Speakr also revamped its finance team and instituted new financial controls over clients, “so we don’t end up holding the bag and looking like the bad guys,” he said.
 He admitted that the company had been lax about collecting from clients in the past, saying that it’s hard to negotiate with major brands who “are the big 800-pound gorillas” and can usually dictate terms of payment or take their business elsewhere.
-“Influencers have no idea the type of time and waiting we go through on the client side,” he says.
+“Influencers have no idea the type of time and waiting we go through on the client side,” he said.

-Hansell says he wanted the influencers left in purgatory to know that the past few months he had even ceased taking a salary and that his sole focus was keeping the company alive.
-“We’re fighting for these influencers and the survival of our business,” he says.
+Hansell said he wanted the influencers left in purgatory to know that for the past few months he had even ceased taking a salary, and that his sole focus was keeping the company alive.
+“We’re fighting for these influencers and the survival of our business,” he said.

-Shortly before midnight on December 19 night, following an inquiry from The Atlantic, Speakr did blast out the closest thing any influencer has gotten to a direct apology.
+Shortly before midnight on December 19, following an inquiry from The Atlantic, Speakr did blast out the closest thing any influencer has gotten to a direct apology.
 Some with outstanding balances received a message from the Speakr finance team titled, “We hear you.
 We’re sorry.
 We’re making it right.”
-The messages contained partial payments, sent via PayPal, and a promise that “Over the next 2 weeks our finance team will reach out to you individually to clarify the time frame of when to expect your outstanding balance to be completely on track.”
+The messages contained partial payments, sent via PayPal, and a promise that “over the next 2 weeks our finance team will reach out to you individually to clarify the time frame of when to expect your outstanding balance to be completely on track.”

 Other influencers received a more overt mea culpa from Hansell.
 “I just want to personally apologize for the inconvenience and lack of strong communication that has happened in dealing with your payment issues ... we made mistakes along the way but learned how to fix and prevent situations like this from ever happening again,” he wrote to several influencers.

 Not everyone is accepting the apology.
-“Personally I understand clients pay late, but at least answer my emails, show some respect,” says Barlondo.
+“Personally, I understand clients pay late, but at least answer my emails, show some respect,” Barlondo said.
 “Tell me you’re so sorry, tell me you’re going to get it done.
 I would have waited.”

 “I would be shocked if I ever received a full payment,” Yu says.
 “I don’t know what partial payment means, but it could mean one dollar.
-A lot of people really needed that money and I’m outraged over that.
-This [is] a job for so many people, and you’re stealing from their pockets,” Yu says.
+A lot of people really needed that money, and I’m outraged over that.
+This is a job for so many people, and you’re stealing from their pockets,” Yu says.

 To Riley and others who spent hours of their time hunting down payment, it all feels like too little, too late.
 “Influencers deserve to be treated with respect,” she says.
 “Being ignored by the CEO let me know that I am dispensable to the company.
 When I finally was paid, there was no apology, no follow-up.
 I’m not going to help someone make money who doesn’t care about me.”

-Barlondo added that after her experience with Speakr, she likely won’t work with another influencer management agency.
-“Next time Walmart wants to work with me,” she says, “they need to talk to me directly.”
+Barlondo added that after her experience with Speakr, she likely won’t work with another influencer-management agency.
+“Next time Walmart wants to work with me,” she said, “they need to talk to me directly.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.